Arts Education Policies

 Individuals who are experiencing symptoms of illness should stay at home and follow CDC guidelines for preventing the spread of viruses when sick.

-Should an instructor or staff become ill, a make-up class will be scheduled or substitute teacher assigned.
+Should an instructor or staff become ill, a make-up class will be scheduled or a substitute teacher assigned.
 If make-up options are not available, prorated refunds will be given to all registered participants.

 Registered participants acknowledge that The Umbrella is not responsible for any personal safety measures and is not liable for any spread of illnesses while on the grounds.The Umbrella reserves the right to end programs and access to the grounds, without notice, due to safety concerns or state regulations or mandates.